Power of Attorney in Fort Myers

 - If you are going to be incapacitated

-- If you are going to be moving to a nursing home
+- If you are moving to a nursing home

 - If you are planning an extended vacation

-- If you are planning to go on a long trip
+- If you are planning a long trip

-- If you are planning a long stay in the hospital
+- If you expect a long hospital stay

 - If you are planning to retire

-- If you are going to be taking care of an elderly parent
+- If you are taking care of an elderly parent

 Experiences From Our Happy Clients